Q. Where can I find sports contacts?

 Q. Where can I find information about Australian athletes?

 A. We do not release personal contact details, including email addresses, for Australian athletes.
 Australian Institute of Sport athletes may be contacted by writing to them at the institute at: PO Box 176, Belconnen ACT 2616.
-Information on these athletes may also be found at AIS sports and Australian athletes profiles topics pages.

 Q. Where can I find fitness and training advice?